tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 * [plotly_maps.ipynb](Activities/07-Ins_Mapbox_Demo/Unsolved/plotly_maps.ipynb)

-Go to the slideshow, navigate to the [section name here] and highlight the following:
+Go to the slideshow, navigate to the Mapbox section, and highlight the following:

 * Mapbox API is an open-source API that gives developers a range of mapping visualizations and functions that enable the creation of interactive map plots.